Audi A3 Sportback hatchback review

 Since its arrival in 1997, the Audi A3 has set the template for affordable upmarket cars, selling to more than 600,000 customers in the UK alone.
 It goes up against a host of strong rivals, most notably the BMW 1 Series and Mercedes A-Class, while the Volkswagen Golf is a slightly more affordable alternative.

 For its fourth outing, the notoriously conservative A3 has a bolder, more exciting exterior design that changes quite markedly depending on which trim level you choose.
 The entry-level Technik is relatively sedate, while the S line trim adds a sporty body kit and sharp LED exterior and interior lighting.
 There isn’t a three-door model anymore but the five-door Sportback is sold alongside a four-door saloon.
-There's a powerful S3 model and economical plug-in hybrid versions too, plus an even faster Audi RS3 is due in 2021.
+There's a powerful S3 model and economical plug-in hybrid versions too, plus an even faster Audi RS3 which we've reviewed separately.

 A small increase in width and length means passengers should find there's a little more room to stretch out, but boot space is exactly the same at 380 litres, matching most competitors.